lucassong3000/my-website/content/software/river.md

 almost certainly break existing river configurations as well.
 I think the benefits outweigh that downside though and I will do my best to offer a reasonable upgrade path.

+## Donate

+If my work on river adds value to your life and you'd like to support me financially you can find donation information [here](/donate/).